Sri Lankan Love Cake

 1/4 teaspoon ground Cinnamon

-Place semolina on a baking tray and heat in the oven for 5 minutes.
-Transfer to a bowl and stir in the butter.
+Spread the semolina over the baking tray and heat in the oven for 5 minutes.

-In a large bowl beat the egg yolks and caster sugar together until light and creamy.
-Spoon in the semolina mixture and beat until all combined.
-Tip in the nuts, rosewater, honey, nutmeg, lemon rind, cardamom and cinnamon and mix together.
+In the bowl of an electric mixer add the egg yolks and caster sugar.
+Use the whisk attachment on medium speed to whisk together until light and creamy.
+Gently pour in the semolina mix.
+Use the paddle attachment to beat it all together.
+Stir in the cashew nuts, rosewater, honey, nutmeg, lemon rind, cardamom and cinnamon.
+Transfer the mixture to a large bowl.

-Allow the cake to fully cool in the tin.
-Do not flip it out of the tin!
-It’s quite sticky and delicate.
-When cooled, cut squares out of the tin and dust with a little icing sugar.
+Remove cake from the oven.
+Allow it to cool fully in the tin.
+Do not attempt to flip it out onto a wire rack.
+When cooled cut squares of cake from the tin and dust the tops with a little icing sugar.

 - Cake will keep at room temperature in an airtight container for up to 3 days.

 Like this Sri Lankan Love Cake?
 Spread the word!

 It has all the time-saving recipe conversions you need as a baker.